frictionlessdata/datapackage-v2-draft/content/docs/specifications/table-schema.md

 ```

 When the property `ordered` is `false` or not present, implementations `SHOULD` assume that the levels of the `categorical` do not have a natural order.

+Although the `categorical` field type restricts a field to a finite set of possible values, similar to an [`enum`](#enum) constraint, the `categorical` field type enables data producers to explicitly indicate to implementations that a field `SHOULD` be loaded as a categorical data type (when supported by the implementation).
+By contrast, `enum` constraints simply add validation rules to existing field types.

+When an `enum` constraint is defined on a `categorical` field, the values in the `enum` constraint `MUST` be a subset of the logical values representing the levels of the `categorical`.
+Logical values of categorical levels are indicated by their labels, if present, or by their physical value, if a label is not present.

 ### `object`